 Also known as: Heart surgery - pediatric, Heart surgery for children, Acquired heart disease or Heart valve surgery - children

-- An incision is made through the breastbone (sternum) while the child is under general anesthesia (the child is unconscious and does not feel pain).
+- An incision is made through the breastbone (sternum) while the child is under general anesthesia (the child is asleep and pain free).

 - Tubes are used to re-route the blood through a special pump called a heart-lung bypass machine.
 This machine adds oxygen to the blood and keeps the blood warm and moving through the rest of the body while the surgeon is repairing the heart.